jastadd/jastaddgradle/README.md

 ### Rebuilding

-The JastAdd Gradle plugin tries to rebuild whenver you make changes that could affect generated code, but in some cases it does not work perfectly.
+The JastAdd Gradle plugin tries to rebuild whenever you make changes that could affect generated code, but in some cases it does not work perfectly.
 To ensure a full rebuild you can run `./gradlew clean`, or pass the `--rerun-tasks` option to Gradle when building your project.